Horace Mann Educators (NYSE:HMN) Issues FY 2021 Earnings Guidance

 Horace Mann Educators (NYSE:HMN) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $3.500-$3.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.300.
+The company provided EPS guidance of $3.500-$3.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.300.
 The company issued revenue guidance of -.

-Several research analysts have recently commented on the stock.
-Piper Sandler lowered their price objective on shares of Horace Mann Educators from $42.00 to $40.00 and set a neutral rating for the company in a research note on Thursday, July 8th.
+A number of equities analysts have recently issued reports on the company.
+Piper Sandler lowered their price objective on Horace Mann Educators from $42.00 to $40.00 and set a neutral rating for the company in a research report on Thursday, July 8th.
 They noted that the move was a valuation call.
-Zacks Investment Research raised shares of Horace Mann Educators from a hold rating to a buy rating and set a $44.00 price objective for the company in a research note on Thursday, June 17th.
+Zacks Investment Research upgraded Horace Mann Educators from a hold rating to a buy rating and set a $44.00 target price for the company in a report on Thursday, June 17th.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 30th.
-Shareholders of record on Wednesday, June 16th were issued a dividend of $0.31 per share.
-The ex-dividend date was Tuesday, June 15th.
-This represents a $1.24 dividend on an annualized basis and a yield of 3.15%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 30th.
+Shareholders of record on Wednesday, June 16th were issued a $0.31 dividend.
+The ex-dividend date of this dividend was Tuesday, June 15th.
+This represents a $1.24 dividend on an annualized basis and a yield of 3.11%.
 Horace Mann Educators’s payout ratio is currently 36.47%.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as a multiline insurance company in the United States.
 The Company operates through five segments: Property and Casualty, Supplemental, Retirement, Life, and Corporate and Other.
 It underwrites and markets personal lines of property and casualty insurance, including personal lines automobile and property insurance products; supplemental insurance products, which includes cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term and indexed universal life insurance.